132nd-vWing/OPERATION-SOCHI/README.md

 4) Due to tactical situation and expected difficulties in defending the Abkhazian western coastal area, NATO HQ has authorized a preemptive assault.

 ## MISSION OBJECTIVES:
-1) Deny the enemy of the SOCHI airbase by seizing surrounding key tactical terrain features
+1) 2) Deny the enemy of the SOCHI airbase by seizing surrounding key tactical terrain features
-2) Degrade enemy ground forces combat strength, command and control and overall troops balance
+3) Degrade enemy ground forces combat strength, command and control and overall troops balance
-3) Hold the secured area against enemy counter attacks and shape conditions for further offensive operations in the area.
+4) Hold the secured area against enemy counter attacks and shape conditions for further offensive operations in the area.

+## METHOD
+1) Execute a ground offensive to seize and secure objectives SUSHI, NOODLES and WASABI with end-state holding at least one armored platoon on a defensive position on each objective
+2) Eliminate enemy units in the SOCHI area to facilitate safety of movement of allied reinforcements through the region

 ![OPERATION SOCHI MAP - SMALL - OBJECTIVES](https://user-images.githubusercontent.com/42184209/119199899-92750200-ba94-11eb-913a-0049452451fe.png)

 ## INTELLIGENCE